 Under the No Project/No Action Alternative, the proposed project would not be implemented and the impacts associated with the project as described in Section 3.5.3 would not occur.
 Although there would be no impacts to cultural or paleontological resources by the Tule Wind Project, the BLM’s determination that the area is conducive to wind and renewable energy development will still be valid, thus leaving the area available for another project.
 Also, this alternative would still leave the San Diego County region dependent on electricity generated by fossil fuels and without a more reliable source of electricity.
 The BLM, State, and County would be forced to continue to search for renewable energy projects to contribute to their renewable energy mandates and portfolios.
 Additionally, the County of San Diego would not move closer to meeting air quality and attainment goals.
 Under this alternative, cultural and paleontological resources would not be impacted.

-This alternative has less impacts to cultural or paleontological resources than the proposed project.
+This alternative has less impact to cultural and paleontological resources compared to the proposed project.

 Alternative Transmission Line Alternative #1